 Find out how Linear friction welding is providing a unique solution for titanium forgings.

-This solid-state process is ideal for air and space travel because of its lightweighting capabilities and increased strength in the weld seams.
+This solid-state FSW process is ideal for air and space travel because of its lightweighting capabilities and increased strength in the weld seams.

 Friction Stir Welding can join a wide range of part geometries, including: